-Check out J-Generation′s best J-Pop and J-Rock album/single jackets of 2018, chosen by contributors David Cirone, Jen Wang, Nhu Nguyen, and Greg Hignight.
+Check out J-Generation′s best J-Pop and J-Rock album/single jackets of 2015, chosen by David Cirone, Jen Wang, Nhu Nguyen, and Greg Hignight.

 Matsushita – Matsushita ga Nijigen ni Koisuru 15 no Riyu

 David: Wildly colorful with the promise of light-hearted adventure, Matsushita’s candy-colored artwork sets you up for an electro-pop treat.

 Nhu: The duo are floating in space above the sun.
 Taking a closer look, you can see the galaxy is made up of layers of different types of flowers placed in a gradient pattern.

 Capsule – Wave Runner

 Greg: Capsule’s logo, realized as a bold industrial image, reflects the power and high-energy of their EDM-driven Wave Runner.

 Jen: Being a dancer, I really appreciate nice lines, graceful arms, and pointed toes.